 Learn useful idioms you can use to talk about social relations in a new English Express episode—a podcast from English Plus Podcast Network.

-Audio Episode[spreaker type=player resource=”episode_id=48512866″ width=”100%” height=”200px” theme=”light” playlist=”false” playlist-continuous=”false” chapters-image=”true” episode-image-position=”left” hide-logo=”false” hide-likes=”false” hide-comments=”false” hide-sharing=”false” hide-download=”false”]
+Audio Episode[spreaker type=player resource=”episode_id=52022113″ width=”100%” height=”200px” theme=”dark” playlist=”false” playlist-continuous=”false” chapters-image=”true” episode-image-position=”left” hide-logo=”false” hide-likes=”false” hide-comments=”false” hide-sharing=”false” hide-download=”false”]

-Welcome to a new English Express episode.
-In this episode, we will talk about idioms on social relations when we want to describe social relations.
-But we use idioms to do that.
-Well.
-We do that every day.
-And I’m not going to tell you about idioms you will never use no just the idioms you’re going to need an everyday English.
+[00:00:00] Welcome to a new English Express episode.
+In this episode, we will talk about idioms on social relations when we want to describe social relations, but we use idioms to do that.
+Well, we do that every day, and I’m not gonna tell you about idioms you will never use.
+No, just the idioms.
+You are going to need an everyday English.

 [00:00:20] You can find the transcript of this episode on my website, englishpluspodcast.com.
 And now without further, let’s talk about social relations idioms.